Team-1-SIT725/DeakinIoTLab/content/publication/jonathan_kua/Effectiveness_of_IoT_and_VR_for_Real-Time_Teleoper/index.md

 ---
-title: "Effectiveness of IoT and VR for Real-Time Teleoperation of Industrial Robots"
+title: "Effectiveness of IoT and VR for real-time teleoperation of industrial robots"

 # Authors
 authors: